celerycq/gotraining/topics/go/README.md

 **Open Your Mind**
 * Technology changes quickly but people's minds change slowly.
-* Easy to adopt new technology but hard to adopt new ways of thinking.
+* Easy to adapt new technology but hard to adapt new ways of thinking.

 **Interesting Questions - What do they mean to you?**
 * Is it a good program?